microsoft/azure-pipelines-task-lib/node/docs/vsts-task-lib.md

 <div id="taskwhich">
 ### task.which <a href="#index">(^)</a>
 Returns path of a tool had the tool actually been invoked.
 Resolves via paths.
-If you check and the tool does not exist, the task will fail with an error message and halt execution.
+If you check and the tool does not exist, it will throw.
 ```javascript
 which(tool:string, check?:boolean):string
 ```